AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/templatetags.md

 <InlineAlert slots="text"/>

-- Placeholder Tags containing `<table>` HTML element, in input json, should be placed in a separate paragraph in the input document.
+- Placeholder Tags containing `<table>` HTML element as value in input json data, should be placed in a separate paragraph in the input document template.

 - Only Inline Styling of Table elements is possible. i.e. using `style` attribute of `<table>`.
 Internal and External styling are not allowed.